-There are many needed construction projects inside the United States.
-These include rebuilding homes in North Carolina, building churches and working on camps and other facilities.
+There are many needed construction projects inside the United States including rebuilding homes in North Carolina that were damaged by Hurricanes Florence and Helene.
 See the projects list below for a listing of all projects in the United States.

 There are many construction needs outside of the United States.
 Some of these projects include home construction, church construction, school construction, construction of wells and of medical clinics.
 See the project list below for a listing of all construction projects.